geoffreyvanwyk/phel-lang.org/content/documentation/data-structures.md

   (put x :a 12) # Evaluates to (my-struct 12 2 3)
 ```

-Internally, Phel Structs are PHP classes where each key correspondence to an object property.
-Therefore, Structs can be faster than Maps.
+Internally, Phel structs are PHP classes wherein each key corresponds to an object property.
+Therefore, structs can be faster than maps.

 ## Sets

-A Set contains unique values in random order.
+A set contains unique values in random order.
 All types of values are allowed that implement the `HashableInterface` and the `EqualsInterface`.

-A new set can be created by using the `set` function
+A new set can be created by using the `set` function.

 ```phel
 (set 1 2 3) # Creates a new set with three values
 ```

-The `push` function can be used to add a new value to the Set.
+The `push` function can be used to add a new value to the set.

 ```phel
 (push (set 1 2 3) 4) # Evaluates to (set 1 2 3 4)
 (push (set 1 2 3) 2) # Evaluates to (set 1 2 3)
 ```

-Similar to the Map the `unset` function can be used to remove a value from the list
+Similar to the map, the `unset` function can be used to remove a value from the set.

 ```phel
 (unset (set 1 2 3) 2) # Evaluates to (set 1 3)
 ```

-Again the `count` function can be used to count the elements in the set
+Again, the `count` function can be used to count the elements in the set.

 ```phel
 (count (set)) # Evaluates to 0